rust-lang/reference/src/attributes.md

 r[attributes.activity.intro]
 An attribute is either active or inert.
-During attribute processing, *active attributes* remove themselves from the thing they are on while *inert attributes* stay on.
+During attribute processing, *active attributes* remove themselves from the form they are on while *inert attributes* stay on.

 The [`cfg`] and [`cfg_attr`] attributes are active.